lueck/scannedb-ok/README.md

 1. Clone this repository
 2. Clone [`pdf-toolbox`](https://github.com/Yuras/pdf-toolbox) so
-   that it lives in the same directory as `googleb-ok`.
+   that it lives in the same directory as `scannedb-ok`.
-3. `cd` into the `googleb-ok` directory and run
+3. `cd` into the `scannedb-ok` directory and run

 		stack setup
 		stack build
 		stack install # optional

 The build command will take a while.
-The first 2 commands will not install anything outside the `googleb-ok` folder.
-If you want to test the app before the installation, then leave out the last step and try the commandline tool from the `googleb-ok` directory using
+The first 2 commands will not install anything outside the `scannedb-ok` folder.
+If you want to test the app before the installation, then leave out the last step and try the commandline tool from the `scannedb-ok` directory using

-	stack exec -- googleb-ok --help
+	stack exec -- scannedb-ok --help

 This will show you the options and arguments which you can chose to optimize the extraction result.
 E.g. `1.3` has shown to be a good